nushell/nushell/docs/commands/open.md

 version: 0.59.1
 ---

-Load a file into a cell, convert to table if possible (avoid by appending '--raw').
+Load a file into a cell, converting to table if possible (avoid by appending '--raw').

 ## Signature